ais-climber/a-la-mode/README.md

 # Neural Semantics
 A neuro-symbolic interface, intended for both **model extraction** (extracting knowledge from a net) as well as **model building** (building a net from a knowledge base).
 The name comes from the core idea -- that the internal dynamics of neural networks can be used as formal semantics of knowledge bases.

-Our system currently supports:
+## :heavy_check_mark: Supported Features:
-- :heavy_check_mark: model extraction
+- Model extraction
-- :heavy_check_mark: countermodel generation (via a random search, no construction yet)
+- Countermodel generation (via a random search, no construction yet)
-- :heavy_check_mark: Hebbian learning -- with syntax for inferring _what a net learns_.
+- Inferring what the net has learned before and after learning

+## ❗ Current Limitations:
-- ❗ feedforward neural networks with binary step activation functions
+- Nets must be feed-forward, with a binary step activation function
-- ❗ knowledge bases with a certain restricted modal logic syntax (see below)
-- ❗ Nets currently must be hand-crafted
+- Nets currently must be hand-crafted
-- ❗ Nets must be used for classification tasks in discrete domains
+- Nets must be used for classification tasks in discrete domains

-Planned features include:
+- Nets learn via (unsupervised) Hebbian learning
+- Knowledge bases are expressed in a certain restricted modal syntax (see below)

+## 📝 Planned Features
-- 📝 model building
+- Model building
-- 📝 counter-model building
+- Counter-model building
-- 📝 Proper sigmoid activation functions
+- Proper sigmoid activation functions
-- 📝 Learning via backpropagation (!)
-- 📝 Plug-and-play with your existing Tensorflow model
+- Plug-and-play with your existing Tensorflow model
-- 📝 Tasks beyond classification
+- Tasks beyond classification
+- Learning via backpropagation (!)
+- Predicate/quantifier reasoning

 # :brain: The Translation
 ( so sentences in a knowledge base correspond to the dynamics of the net)